freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 100.1

-Add `SQL Reference` at the top of your new file to let people know what your repo is for.
+Add the text `SQL Reference` at the top of your new file to let people know what your repo is for.

 #### HINTS